Bytów

-The origins of Bytów can be traced back to the early Middle Ages when a fortified stronghold once stood near the town.
-In 1346 as Bütow it obtained Chełmno town rights from the Teutonic Order, which controlled it since 1329.
+In the early Middle Ages a fortified stronghold stood near the town.
+In 1346 as Bütow it obtained Kulm law rights from the Teutonic Order, which controlled it since 1329.
 During the Thirteen Years' War (1454–1466), the town was the site of heavy fighting and changed hands over time.
 Eventually, King Casimir IV Jagiellon granted the town to Eric II, Duke of Pomerania, as a perpetual fiefdom.
 After the Partitions of Poland, Bytów became part of the Kingdom of Prussia and later also Germany, within which it remained until the end of World War II.
-At the final stages of the war, Bytów was the center of heavy artillery shelling initiated by the Red Army, resulting in more than 55% of the buildings destroyed.
+In the final stages of the war Bytów heavily shelled by the Red Army, and more than 55% of the buildings were destroyed.

-Throughout its whole history, Bytów was known to be a multicultural town inhabited by Kashubians, Poles, Slovincians, Germans, and Jews.
-Since 2000 a bugle call is played during important events which taking place in the area.
-Bytów is a popular tourist destination in the region of Pomerania and is famous for its medieval Teutonic Castle built in the late 14th century.